AnnieFiB/webportfolio/_posts/2025-11-23-api-kafka-sparks-pgadmin-powerbi-stock-market.md

 *   Intraday behaviour analysis

-This transforms your pipeline from a technical achievement into a **decision-making tool**.
+This transforms the pipeline from a technical achievement into a **decision-making tool**.

 * * *